Association of American Medical Colleges. AAMC represents MD-granting medical schools located in the U.S.

 Any program that registers for the Main Residency Match must attempt to fill all of its positions through the Match or another national matching plan.
 Fellowship programs in the NRMP Specialties Matching Service® may voluntarily implement the All In Policy.

 American Osteopathic Association.
 The AOA supports training programs dedicated to teaching the principles of osteopathic medicine and is the accreditation authority for osteopathic postdoctoral training programs until June 30, 2020.
-The AOA Commission on Osteopathic College Accreditation is given authority by the U.S. Department of Education to accredit colleges of osteopathic medicine.
+The AOA Commission on Osteopathic College Accreditation is given authority by the U.S. Department of Education to accredit DO-granting colleges of medicine.

 The terminology displayed in the NRMP Registration, Ranking, and Results (R3) system to identify an applicant’s status for any Match: